ivansible/server/roles/srv-dante/README.md

 If direct is true, the port will be enabled in ubuntu firewall.
 If not, you should configure another service to enable indirect access to this port.

+    dante_external_addr: ...
+The address to be used for outgoing connections.
+Can be set as either an IP address or an interface name.
+By default this is `ansible_default_ipv4.address`, but you can set it as `ansible_default_ipv4.interface` (eg. `eth0`) or whatever you like.

     dante_user: dante_socks
 Note: dante username must start with 'dante_' because it's a global linux user

     dante_pass: secret
     dante_salt: `random_string`
+Password and salt.

 ## Tags